kate-romero/cse15l-labreports/lab-report-5-week-10.md

 ```
 Given Output: `[/uri]`
 My Output: An infinite loop.
-The Given implementation is correct because the expected output is `[uri]`.
+Neither implementation is correct because the expected output is `[]`.
-While working on another part of my implementation, I had commented out the code block that handles nested brackets.
+While working on another part of my implementation, I had commented out my while loop.
 I can fix this bug by undoing the //.
 ![image](almost.png)
 ## Test 516
 ```